MartinezAgullo/TechChallenge_VGS/README.md

 ### Data Visualizations
 First, histograms for the numerical variables are created (Figure 1).
 The correlations among these are studied in Figure 2.
 The high correlation between the transaction amount and the customer income is further analysed in Figure 3.
 The histogram for categorical features is presented in Figures 4 and 5.
 The amount spent per product category is balanced across the three classes (see plot in the notebook).
 Finally, Figure 6 presents the monthly sales over time.
+The latter, while being relative stable, presents a slight negative slope.
+A linear fit is a simpel way to quantify this: y = (-56.78 ± 16.57)x + (42034230.86 ± 12244833.75).

 ![histograms for numerical variables](https://github.com/MartinezAgullo/TechChallenge_VGS/blob/main/Images/15_VariableHistos.png)